Bengali cuisine: Influences

 During the 19th century many Odia cooks migrated to Bengal to work in the households of affluent Kolkata families.
 They were also hired to cook in weddings and other family ceremonies.
 Introduction of Odia cooks into their kitchens brought in subtle but significant changes to Kolkata's cuisine.
-Many of Kolkata's classic dishes were originally from Odisha but were refined in Kolkata kitchens by Odia cooks.
+Some of Kolkata's classic dishes were originally from Odisha but were refined in Kolkata kitchens by Odia cooks.
 In fact some researchers say that dishes like kanika (Bengali mishti pulao) were first introduced to Kolkata kitchens by Odia cooks although this is contested by other researchers.
 Even to this date most of the cooks in Kolkata kitchens and hotels are Odia cooks.

 The Chinese of Kolkata originally settled into a village called Achipur south of Kolkata in the late 18th century, later moving into the city and finally into its present home in Tangra at the eastern edge of Kolkata.
 The Chinese-origin people of Kolkata form a substantial and successful community with a distinct identity.
 With this identity came Chinese food, available at almost every street corner in Kolkata at present, due to the taste, quick cooking procedure, and no similarity with the original Chinese recipe other than the use of soy sauce.
 They were mostly Cantonese tradesmen and sailors who first settled down here and decided to cook with whatever items they had at hand.

 Calcuttan immigrants to other countries have started carrying this abroad as well; Indian Chinese restaurants have appeared in many places in the United States and UK.

 Indian Chinese food has been given a second boost in popularity since the 1950s when a large number of Tibetans migrated into Indian Territory, following the 14th Dalai Lama's flight.
 Tibetans brought their own taste preferences to add to the genre, such as the popular momo (a kind of dumpling) or thukpa (a hearty noodle soup).
 Tibetans and Nepali immigrants found ready employment in the many kitchens that can now be found on virtually every street in Kolkata.